latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Observations

  - From each TOC line with dots one dot is read, e.g., _"2 POINT 1 LINK Mathematics DOT 1"_
- - The paragraph "Apart from ..." is read strangly: many words are read letter by letter
+ - The paragraph "Apart from ..." is read strangely: many words are read letter by letter
  - "link" announcement for footnote appears in a random place in the same line (two words earlier) and the footnote number is read as normal text
  - The footnote text is read as part of the column so appears in the middle of the paragraph text that is broken across the columns (here between the hyphenated word  _"docu-ment"_)
  - Reading of math is garbled as sub- and superscripts are not announced and punctuations and other symbols are not read
  - Mathematics and text are read without a pause even if a new paragraph starts
- - The matrices are read top down, e.g., _"thirteen twentyfour"_ without any indication that these are matrices
+ - The matrices are read top down, e.g., _"thirteen twenty four"_ without any indication that these are matrices
- - Again, the sentence "Here we reference item 2" is read partially letter by letter (seems to be caused by the fatc that the sentence contains a link)
+ - Again, the sentence "Here we reference item 2" is read partially letter by letter (seems to be caused by the fact that the sentence contains a link)
  - On page 2 the running header is read as text _"3 CITATIONS"_
  - The sentence "Small images may ..." is garbled with words read letter by letter
  - The table is not recognized and read as if it is a normal paragraph
- - The paragraph after the table and the marginal are read horizonatally across marginal and paragraph; additionally the text is garbled and mostly read letter by letter
+ - The paragraph after the table and the marginal are read horizontally across marginal and paragraph; additionally the text is garbled and mostly read letter by letter
  - The 2 from 2.4 is appended to the end of the marginal and the heading is read as _"4 Theorems"_
  - The formula is read as _"an + b-en = c-en"_
  - The display of verbatim code is read without the parentheses and curly brackets